celo-org/docs/docs/getting-started/running-oracles.md

 ---
 title: Running oracles
-description: How to run an oracle for Ment, the stability protocol.
+description: How to run an oracle for Mento, the stability protocol.
 ---

 Oracles are a fundamental piece for Mento, the stability protocol behind Celo stable assets.
 Their propose is to forward to the blockchain the price of CELO/USD, CELO/EUR and CELO/BRL.
 You can read the [Celo Oracle documentation](celo-codebase/protocol/stability/oracles) to get an overview of how they work.